xingronaldo/ISNet/README.md

 ## Supplement
-You can download all predictions of our ISNet for Season-Varying, LEVIR-CD and SYSU-CD test sets from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw) and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA), respectively.
+You can download all predictions (as shown as the left, below) of our ISNet for Season-Varying, LEVIR-CD and SYSU-CD test sets from [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/194O19U0I3Pq766cggjmQTQ), [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/11QsyHkzwlaYGEmlysQL6Uw) and [Baidu Netdisk, code: tgrs](https://pan.baidu.com/s/1Wl4Iq_tee3Lhx6pa3FqnXA), respectively.

-To obtain marked predictions, use the code in `./ISNet/util/mark_prediction.py`.
+To obtain marked predictions (as shown as the right, below) , use the code in `./ISNet/util/mark_prediction.py`.

 <table cellpadding="0" cellspacing="0">
   <tr>